Genentech/pviz/README.md

 Via jasmine, either in the browser ([test/index.html](test/index.html)) or command line with phantom.js

 ####Continuous integration
-test, distribution etc. can be launched in a CI environment via ant tasks (./build.xml)
+test, distribution etc. can be launched in a CI environment via grunt tasks <code>grunt test, dist...</code>

 ###Authors
 This library was initiated by